Imagine you are starting a new job at a car dealership, and a customer walks in asking for your latest hatchback. How would you cater to the customer?

 Even if your team can perform all necessary tasks with ease, consistently, and without any external aid or documentation, you still need to create an SOP document.

-This is because your current employees are bound to move on to other companies, retire, get promoted, or go on a vacation, taking their knowledge, skill, and expertise with them.
-Documenting standard operating procedures (SOP) allows you to preserve key organizational knowledge so that knowledge doesn’t leave the organization if an employee does.
+This is because your current employees are bound to move on to other companies, retire, get promoted, or go on a vacation, taking their knowledge, skills, and expertise with them.
+Documenting standard operating procedures (SOPs) allows you to preserve key organizational knowledge so that knowledge doesn’t leave the organization if an employee does.

 8. Provides a guiding hand